rutuja08/Nashville-Housing-Data-Transformation-and-Visualization/README.md

 # Nashville-Housing-Data-Transformation-and-Visualization

-he Nashville Housing data has been cleaned using SQL queries with the SQL Server Management Studio.
+The Nashville Housing data has been cleaned using SQL queries with the SQL Server Management Studio.

 Following operations are performed on the data: